For-credit internship process for faculty and staff

 Step 1: Obtain contact information

 Obtain contact information for the organization (i.e., organization name and the site supervisor’s contact information).

 Refer to the list of community partners to verify if the organization is already a University partner.
 If the partner appears on the list, please move to step five.

 - Site Assessment Form The site assessment is an online form that will be submitted directly to the University's risk management department.

-- Organization Agreement The organization agreement is a PDF form that requires a wet signature.
-Please print out this form and submit it online for final signatures.
+- Organization Agreement: The organization agreement is a PDF form that requires a wet signature.
+Please print out the appropriate form from the list below and submit it online for final signatures.